Ray Denoising: Depth-aware Hard Negative Sampling for Multi-view 3D Object Detection: Introduction

 \section{Introduction}

-3D object detection is a crucial component in autonomous driving systems and has garnered significant attention in the computer vision community.
-Notably, the domain of image-based 3D object detection has garnered escalating interest from both the academic and industrial spheres, primarily attributable to its cost-effectiveness in contrast to solutions reliant on LiDAR technologies.
-Multi-view 3D object detection, which leverages images from surround cameras, faces the challenges of duplicate predictions due to the lack of accurate depth information, as shown in Figure~\ref{fig:teaser}.
+3D object detection is a crucial component in autonomous driving systems, drawing considerable interest from the computer vision community.
+The field of image-based 3D object detection~\cite{huang2021bevdet, li2023bevdepth, li2023bevstereo, wang2022detr3d, jiang2023polarformer, wang2023object} is experiencing a surge in research due to its cost-effectiveness compared to LiDAR-based solutions.
+A key challenge in multi-view 3D object detection, which relies on images from surrounding cameras, is the difficulty in estimating depth from images, leading to duplicate predictions, as shown in Figure~\ref{fig:teaser}.

-Over the past few years, significant progress has been made in multi-view 3D object detection, with various methods~\cite{huang2021bevdet, li2022bevformer, li2023bevdepth, li2023bevstereo, park2022time, wang2022detr3d, Wang_2023_ICCV, liu2023sparsebev, lin2022sparse4d, huang2022bevdet4d, liu2023petrv2, huang2022bevpoolv2, Shu_2023_ICCV} being proposed to tackle the challenges associated with ambiguous depth.
-These methods can be broadly categorized into two groups: dense Bird's Eye View (BEV) representation-based algorithms and sparse query-based algorithms.

-Several recent studies~\cite{huang2021bevdet, li2023bevdepth, li2023bevstereo, park2022time} adopt the Lift-Splat-Shoot (LSS) paradigm~\cite{philion2020lift} in their research.
-This paradigm involves the transformation of multi-view images into a cohesive bird's-eye-view (BEV) representation, followed by the subsequent execution of object detection on the BEV representation.
-Nonetheless, this inherently ill-posed view transformation process inevitably results in error accumulation, consequently exerting a deleterious influence on the precision of 3D object detection.

-Concurrently, there has been an exploration~\cite{wang2022detr3d, liu2022petr, Wang_2023_ICCV, liu2023sparsebev} of transformer-based paradigms~\cite{carion2020end}, such as DETR-style methods, for multi-view 3D object detection.
-These approaches employ a collection of learnable 3D object queries to facilitate sequential interaction with multi-view 2D features.
-Specifically, two fundamental approaches have been proposed for enabling the interplay between 3D queries and 2D image features: projection-based~\cite{wang2022detr3d, li2022bevformer} and position-encoding-based methodologies.

-Despite their achievements, both categories still face difficulties in effectively reducing false positive predictions caused by ambiguous depth.
-Some recent works have attempted to address this issue by incorporating temporal information or designing specialized loss functions~\cite{yang2023bevformer, liu2023petrv2, Wang_2023_ICCV}.
-However, these methods do not explicitly consider the 3D structure of the scene, which limits their effectiveness.
+Despite the methodological improvements, multi-view 3D object detectors struggle to reduce false positive predictions arising from depth ambiguities.
+Several recent studies~\cite{li2022bevformer, yang2023bevformer, liu2023petrv2, lin2022sparse4d, Zong_2023_ICCV, liu2023sparsebev, Wang_2023_ICCV, huang2022bevdet4d, park2022time} have attempted to tackle this issue by incorporating temporal information.
+However, these methods do not explicitly account for the 3D structure of the scene, which limits their potential for further enhancement.